 The group made the announcement in their annual Sustainability Awards program.
 The sought-after award recognizes high-impact individuals, teams, and organizations that make sustainability an integral part of their business practices.

-The Jazz Smart School Program increased student-learning outcomes and the teaching methodology by adopting a digital learning solution for public schools.
+The Jazz Smart School Program increased student-learning outcomes and the teaching methodology by adopting some digital learning design solutions for schools.
 The content was based on an existing national educational curriculum that was made more relevant and engaging for students.

 This program was deployed through an online blended learning platform across 75 government schools for girls.
 The two-year pilot program began in 2017 and has impacted over 26,000 middle-school girls and 900 women teachers and principals.